-It should also be noted that this report contains the remuneration policy approved by the General Shareholders' Meeting of 19 March 2020 in accordance with Article L.225-82-2 of the French Commercial Code.
+It should also be noted that this report contains the remuneration policy submitted for approval by the General Shareholders' Meeting of 25 March 2021 in accordance with Article L.22-10-26 of the French Commercial Code.

 4. Employees and environment